Ourkish/sre-web-app/README.md

 - get the web app
   in this lab we used a Java Web app (https://hub.docker.com/r/tkgregory/sample-metrics-application)

-- make sure you have your Horizon account ready and navigate to the 'Network' section.
-Then, go to 'Security Group' and create new rules to allow ports 3000, 9090, and 30080 for TCP, HTTP, Ingress.
-Set the authorization to 0.0.0.0/0 to allow checks from a browser on the public IP of the instance
+- Ensure your Horizon account is prepared, then proceed to the 'Network' section.
+From there, access 'Security Group' and establish fresh rules that permit TCP, HTTP, and Ingress on ports 3000, 9090, and 30080.
+Set the authorization to '0.0.0.0/0' to enable browser-based checks on the instance's public IP.

 ## Understanding the operation